greencoder001/nautus/README.md

 # Nautus 🪸
- Your one & only ultimate software development tool **NOTE: Development is still in progress, this notice will dissapear when the first stable version is released**
+ Your one & only ultimate software development tool

+# Use cases
+**Nautus can help you:**
+- Create boilerplate code
+- Compile your code
+- Run your code
+- Test your code
+- Build your code
+- Release your code
+- Generate Changelogs
+- Format your code
+- Refactor your code
+- Manage .ignore files
+- Test APIs
+- Create docs
+- Generate a license file
+- Lint your code
+- Automatically detect used technologies & integrate them with nautus
+- Create code backups
+- Watch & recompile only parts of your code

 # Contribution
 We want to see nautus grow, so if you have a feature request just create a issue on GitHub and if you want to add a feature yourself, fix a typo or just want to optimize something, please feel free to open a pull request with a detailed explanation.

-# Use cases
-**Nautus can help you:**
-- [X] Create boilerplate code
-- [X] Compile your code
-- [X] Run your code
-- [X] Test your code
-- [X] Build your code
-- [X] Release your code
-- [X] Generate Changelogs
-- [X] Format your code
-- [X] Refactor your code
-- [X] Manage .ignore files
-- [X] Test APIs
-- [X] Create docs
-- [X] Generate a license file
-- [X] Lint your code
-- [X] Automatically detect used technologies & integrate them with nautus
-- [X] Create code backups
-- [X] Watch & recompile only parts of your code

 # Goals
 **Some things we'd like nautus to achieve:**